Solarcaskets/solarcaskets/README.md

 To gamble, you use the SOLARSPACE platform to create or join challenges.
 The interface handles all the technical details - your NFT gets escrowed while you play, and the winner automatically receives both NFTs.

 ### The Vault System
-Behind the scenes, a separate vault contract acts like a safety deposit box, holding tokens 1:1 for every NFT that exists.
+Behind the scenes, a vault acts like a safety deposit box, holding tokens 1:1 for every NFT that exists.
 This ensures that even if something unexpected happens, your value is always protected and recoverable.
 The beauty of this system is that you never have to worry about the technical complexity - just connect your wallet to the dashboard and swap with a few clicks!

 <div align="center">